eugenetriguba/practice/README.md

 # Practice

 This repository is for holding programs I've written, from various sources and for various motivations, for the purpose of learning some concept or programming language.
+Some of the code in here is somewhat old.